IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 update the “working copy” of a visualization or cancel the current update.)

+If you have a previously set up an exploration for a data file you may copy that exploration to a new file.
+When you select a file for set up you will be asked if you want to copy an exploration from another data file and will be presented a list of files from which to choose.
+Please note that the data variable names must be identical in both files for this migration to work properly.

 **Time Variable**

 On the first tab you select the time variable of your data file.
 The